Rage (Marvel Comics)

 Rage (Elvin Haliday) is a fictional character appearing in American comic books published by Marvel Comics.
 He has been a member of the Avengers and the New Warriors, and appeared in the pages of The Avengers, New Warriors, Night Thrasher, and Avengers: The Initiative.
+In the second volume of Night Thrasher, Haliday was reintroduced as The O.G., the leader of a small gang.

 Creation

 Rage's co-creator Larry Hama described the character's creation in a 2012 interview with Comic Book Resources.
 Rage being a teenager with a superpowered adult appearance was inspired by DC Comics' Captain Marvel, while his grandmother Edna was inspired by Spider-Man's Aunt May.
 Hama did not intend to make Rage African-American, but realized that the ethnicity fit his character and changed other aspects of Rage to make him work.

 Publication history

-Rage was created by Larry Hama and Paul Ryan and first appeared in The Avengers #326 (November 1990).
+Elvin Haliday was created by Larry Hama and Paul Ryan and first appeared as Rage in The Avengers #326 (November 1990).
+In the series Night Thrasher (2024), Haliday assumes the identity of The O.G.

 Fictional character biography

-Elvin Daryl Haliday was born in Brooklyn, New York.
+Elvin Haliday was born in Brooklyn, New York.
 At age 13, he is exposed to toxic waste while hiding from bullies, which accelerates his growth and gives him superhuman physical abilities.
 Encouraged by his grandmother to use his newfound abilities for good, Elvin adopts a costume and the name Rage.

 Soon after his transformation, Rage confronts the Avengers, demanding to be made a member.
 He scolds Captain America for the team's lack of black members.
 Rage leaves after a brief scuffle, but assists the Avengers in their next mission against L.D.50.
 Alongside the Avengers, he battles other-dimensional alien prisoners.

-After the Avengers are reorganized, Rage is invited to join as a probationary member.
-When the Avengers discover that Rage is actually a teenager, they oust him from the main team and only let him stay as a trainee.
+After racial tensions escalate due to the machinations of the Hate-Monger, Rage and the New Warriors battle the Sons of the Serpent.
+Captain America is ultimately able to calm the situation and forces the Hate-Monger to retreat.
+During the battle, the other Avengers learn that Rage is a teenager.
+Captain America ousts Rage from the main team, but allows him to remain as a trainee.

-Rage later leaves the Avengers and joins the New Warriors.
-After the New Warriors disband, Elvin joins the Initiative, a superhero training program.
-In Dark Reign, Rage, Justice, Debrii, Slapstick, and the Scarlet Spiders leave the Initiative and form Counter Force.